 - Accomplish more, live better, love deeper

-In antiquity, life was more violent, and death was much closer than today.
-The wars, diseases, famines, and tyrannical rulers were the realities reminding people the Grim Reaper was lurking somewhere nearby.
+Wars, diseases, famines, and tyrannical rulers kept reminding people that the Grim Reaper was lurking somewhere close by.

 Death is something that I cannot escape,— Matt Lillywhite, Sep 2020